 - Limit background music to internal areas. - Install noise monitors and/or limiters to sound systems used throughout the retail spaces.
-In-house sound systems should incorporate limiters, while monitoring systems will be required for any entertainment, should it be provided through other equipment or acoustic instrumentation. - The building envelope design, particularly R9, will need to consider all emission paths, such as walls, roof, mechanical ductwork.
-Operational requirements, particularly provision of entertainment will be the primary driver for the building envelope design. - Acoustically absorptive finishes should also be incorporated into the interior design of the retail spaces, particularly as windows and doors may be open.

-- For outdoor areas, where roofs are indicated, these should be solid to provide appropriate noise reduction (such as for R9) with acoustic absorption to soffits. - Acoustic review of the building envelope and interior fitout should be carried out prior to construction.
+In-house sound systems should incorporate limiters, while monitoring systems will be required for any entertainment, should it be provided through other equipment or acoustic instrumentation. - The buildings envelope design, will need to consider all emission paths, such as walls, roof, mechanical ductwork.
+Operational requirements, particularly provision of music/entertainment will be the primary driver for the building envelope design. - Acoustically absorptive finishes should also be incorporated into the interior design of the retail spaces, particularly as windows and doors may be open, as the treatment will aid in reducing the interior sound levels. - Acoustic review of the building envelope and interior fitout should be carried out prior to construction.
 As part of this review, the recommended façade open areas should be reviewed, and may be increased or decreased dependent on the expected internal sound levels of each tenancy.